apivich-h/apivich-h.github.io/_posts/music/2000-01-01-monthly-music-recs.md

 Chappell is incredible.
 Sure, maybe Spotify did try to push her to all of the listeners.
 But dammit she deserves it.
 The whole album is incredible, and a strong contender for one of my AOTY spots this year.
 Chappell's songs are a bop -- point to any of them and you can find something good about it.
 The lyrics, the bridge, every song is just unique and so, so good.

-But, as usual, _Femininomenon_ is my favourite for being such a strong opener.
+But, being a fan of good album openers, _Femininomenon_ is my favourite for being such a strong one.
 From the slower buildup, to the bridge, and even the short talking bit to hype the listeners a bit.
 It has a catchy hook and a real fun one to just sing along to.
 I can really see why Chappell is such an icon.

 I have been away for a bit, so I really don't have any other good shoutouts this month.
 Just go listen to more Chappell Roan if you haven't already.